"What

 seriously doubt hed do so if the man beat her?

-daughters before the judge could release him.
+young daughters before the judge could release him.
 Finally she got a divorce.

 More than ten years later, while Yvonne and I lived in Orlando with our